Can You Forgive Her? (song): Critical reception

 Stephen Thomas Erlewine from AllMusic described the song as "quietly shocking".
-Larry Flick from Billboard wrote that the first peek into PSB's new set, Very, "shows 'em hanging on the cutting edge of the trance/rave movement—a logical progression from their synth/pop salad days.
+Larry Flick from Billboard magazine wrote that the first peek into PSB's new set, Very, "shows 'em hanging on the cutting edge of the trance/rave movement—a logical progression from their synth/pop salad days.
 Neil Tennant's distinctive "chat" singing is still oozing with deadpan charm, and partner Chris Lowe's penchant for quirky keyboard effects also remains intact."
 James Muretich from Calgary Herald said they "still sound like disco aristocrats" on songs like "Can You Forgive Her?".
 The Daily Vault's Michael R. Smith felt it "make a strong impression right from the start".
 Caroline Sullivan from The Guardian commented, "As ever, it takes several listens for it to resolve itself into a distinctive tune; when it finally does, it's pretty wonderful.
 Juicy lyric too, something about being rejected by a girl who preferred 'a real man'."
+Peter Paphides, writing for Melody Maker, picked "Can You Forgive Her?" as one of the magazine's "Singles of the Week" and noted the "orchestral flourishes", "colossal John Barry brush strokes" and Tennant's "refined vocals".
+He added that the song, after a few listens, "slowly but surely starts swamping the senses like a hot headrush".

 Alan Jones from Music Week named it Single of the Week, writing, "Typical sweeping orchestral stabs usher in the first Pet Shop Boys single in 18 months.
 "Can You Forgive Her?" is, equally typically, a highly mainstream and instant song, with oft-repeated and cheery chorus offsetting the usual mournful vocal from Neil Tennant."
 He added, "An obvious biggie."
+Ian McCann of NME was less positive in his review.
+He commented how the duo "raid the Proteus strings module and the bombast sampler" and considered the lyrics to be a "big, smudgy moan".
+He added that the B-side, "Hey, Headmaster", "suggests that the Petsies are going through a 'God we're getting old' nostalgia phase".
+A reviewer from People Magazine stated, "With his clipped "pass the Grey Poupon" elocution, Tennant talks/sings his way through a mid-tempo dance track about a man torn between his female lover and his closeted desire for a man."